Oumi11/SQL-Rockbuster-Data-Analysis/README.md

 #### This project aims to use query-based analysis (SQL) within Rockbuster's RDBMS to answer key business-related questions, providing valuable insights for various departments involved in this initiative.

+## Key Questions and Objectives

+- Which categories contributed to the most/least revenue gain?
+- What was the average rental duration for all videos?
+- Which countries are Rockbuster customers based in?
+- Where are customers with a high lifetime value based?
+- Do sales figures vary between geographic regions?